asia-hoa/house-rules/rules.md

 ### Moving In/Out of the Building

-Moving in or out of the building is limited through the garage and to between the hours of 8:00am and 7:00 pm.
-Whenever moving, residents are strongly encouraged to respect the privacy and quiet of the other residents.
-A move in fine of $200 is due from the owner whenever the resident of a unit changes and the following rules and regulations are not followed.
-If residents are in compliance with the following rules then no fine will be assessed.

-All moving in or out of the Asia Condos is to be done via the P1 garage only.
-If anyone moves in or out through the lobby they will be assessed the fine of $200.
+Moving in or out of the building must be done through the garage, between the hours of 8 AM and 7 PM.
+The lobby may not be used for this purpose.
+Additionally, the property manager must be notified at least two (2) business days prior to the move-date so that padding can be installed to protect the walls of the elevator.

+Third-party movers must be supervised by the homeowner or by the homeowner's appointed representative.

+Fines for violating any part of this provision will be incurred immediately, without warning.

 #### Occupancy Resolution